11+ Functional Standing Tolerance Activities for Occupational Therapists

 You can also have your patient place the grocery containers in a refrigerator at different heights, which is also very functional.
 I do make sure to explain to my patient about safe reaching distances (eye level to waist level) to ensure extra safety when they go home.

 Not only is coloring great for stress reduction, it is also an activity that many people enjoy as a creative outlet.
 If your patient enjoys coloring but doesn’t have an artistic flair (I can relate), you can pull out adult coloring books that make coloring so much easier.

 While this may be a more challenging activity, this is a good activity to do if your patient also can benefit from working on cognition.
 If they were previously independent with their medications, this is a great IADL to address, especially since many of our patients are being discharged with even more medications than they previously had.

 Medication management also is a great fine motor coordination activity, so this activity really works on multiple impairments.

 (For ideas on how to make your own medication management kit, this speech therapist does a great job of showing how she made hers.)

-If you enjoyed this list of standing tolerance activities, please feel free to share it with anyone who you think would benefit from it.
+And there you have it!
+If you enjoyed this list of functional standing tolerance activities, please feel free to share it with anyone who you think would benefit from it.

-I’d also love to know what YOUR favorite occupation-based standing tolerance activities are!
-As always, share them in the comments below.
+We’d also love to know what YOUR favorite occupation-based standing tolerance activities are!
+As always, please share them in the comments below.